 When it comes to buying an investment property, a real estate investment loan is the go-to for many investors.
 There are many different types of investment loans, also known as mortgages, for real estate investing.
-But what are the best types of investment property loans for real estate in 2020?
+But what are the best types of investment property loans for real estate?
 Read this blog to learn about the 8 best ones!

 1. Conventional Loan for Investment Property